marcinn/django-forum/README.txt

    1. Checkout code via SVN into your python path. svn co http://django-forum.googlecode.com/svn/trunk/ forum
-   3. Add 'forum' to your INSTALLED_APPS in settings.py
+   3. Add 'forum' to your INSTALLED_APPS in settings.py.
+Also add 'django.contrib.markup' if you haven't already got it there.
    4. ./manage.py syncdb
    5. Update urls.py: (r'^forum/', include('forum.urls')),
    6. Go to your site admin, add a forum